balxor/rox/scripts/README.md

 Python 3.10+
 ```

 The Python script only uses the standard library.
 No external Python packages are required.

 ---

-## Notes on Paths
+## Default Paths

 The default client path used by these scripts is: